Licence Checker England

 6 April 2006

 Newcastle operates a Mandatory HMO Accreditation scheme promoting responsible and professional practices among HMO landlords.
 HMO Licensing Conditions document (January 2025) available at new.newcastle.gov.uk/sites/default/files/2025-01/HMO%20Licensing%20conditions%202025.pdf.
 All HMOs must comply with the Housing Act 2004 and HMO Management Regulations.
 Properties also subject to HHSRS (Housing Health and Safety Rating Scheme).
-Failure to licence is a criminal offence; financial penalty up to £30,000 or unlimited fine on prosecution.
-The council can also apply for a Rent Repayment Order recovering up to 12 months of rent.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Property types covered: All HMOs with 5 or more occupants from 2 or more households sharing a kitchen or bathroom.
-Includes shared houses, purpose-built flats, and converted properties meeting the occupancy threshold..
+Includes shared houses, purpose-built flats, and converted properties meeting the occupancy threshold.
 Exemptions or exclusions: HMOs with fewer than 5 occupants (though management standards and room size requirements still apply).
 Owner-occupied properties.
 Properties managed wholly by a public body.
-Buildings regulated under other statutory frameworks..
+Buildings regulated under other statutory frameworks.

 View HMO licensing info on council website